tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/2/LessonPlan.md

 * Implement a given smart contract specification into real solidity code.

-* Integrate the contract with a JavaScript/HTML/CSS frontend.
+* Integrate the contract with a JavaScript/HTML/CSS front end.

-* Deploy a bundled dApp to Github Pages
+* Deploy a bundled dApp to Github Pages.

-* Customize and deploy a landing page for projects on Github Pages
+* Customize and deploy a landing page for projects on Github Pages.

 ---